 Salted caramel Samoa bars

-These samoa bars are an easy and delicious way to enjoy the flavors of a Samoa cookie in bar form.
+Samoa bars are an easy and delicious way to enjoy the flavors of a Samoa cookie in bar form.
 They have a cookie base, a gooey caramel center packed with shredded coconut, and are topped with a chocolate ganache.

 Pair my juicy southern meatloaf recipe with this pie as a dessert, it is absolutely mouth-watering.